maubanel/UE5-Static-Meshes/lexicon/README.md

 ##### `Step 1.`\|`SUU&G`|:small_blue_diamond:

-Lets look at the simplest polygon a face.
+Lets look at the most obvious part of a static mesh, the [face](https://en.wikipedia.org/wiki/Face_(geometry)).
 Here it is displayed in **Maya**.
-It is the area within the edges covering the arean of the plane.
+It is the area within the edges covering the area of the plane.

 ![single polygon face](images/image_02.jpg)